alexeygrigorev/mlwiki.org/index.php/LU_Decomposition.md

 ---
-title: "LU Decomposition"
 layout: default
 permalink: /index.php/LU_Decomposition
+tags:
+- linear-algebra
+- matrix-decomposition
+title: LU Decomposition
 ---

-# LU Decomposition

 ## $LU$ Factorization
 This is the simplest factorization that can be seen as a by-product of [Gaussian Elimination](Gaussian_Elimination)